 We offer comprehensive treatments for liver, kidney, pancreas, and islet transplantation.
 With more than 6,000 successful solid organs, bone and marrow transplants, we have established a reputation for excellence and innovation in patient care and research.
 We are proud to participate in more than 60 research protocols and have trained more than 47 transplant surgeons who are now operating worldwide.
-Our surgeons provide transplant services at two locations, Baylor University Medical Center at Dallas and Baylor Scott & White All Saints Fort Worth.
+Our surgeons provide transplant services at two locations, Baylor University Medical Center at Dallas and Baylor Scott & White Supportive and Palliative Care - Fort Worth.

 Dr. Giuliano Testa and the team at Baylor performs first living-donor womb transplant in the US.

 Baylor participates in the momentous unplanned event transplanting 12 organs in 24 hours, in turn giving nine patients the gift of life.
 Read More

 As of February 2016, Baylor becomes the third hospital in the US to transplant 4,000 livers, including more than 55 living liver transplants - only the third program in the US to have done so.

 January 26 - 29, 2017: Our surgeons attended the American Society of Transplant Surgeons (ASTS) State of the Art Winter Symposium in Miami, FL.
 As more patients suffer due to the shortage of life-saving donor organs each year, the ASTS focused its Winter Symposium on innovative science and effective public policy to combat this crisis.